pikvm/pikvm/docs/pass.md

 Please note the feature is still new and will be improved.

-* The video cannot be shown simultaneously on the display or in a remote access session.
+* The video cannot be shown simultaneously on the display and in a remote access session.
     During a remote session, you will see the `STREAM IS ACTIVE` text on the display instead of the image.

+* Display resolution must be greater than or equal to that used by PiKVM capture.
+    If the maximum display resolution is 720p and the signal has a 1080p resolution, you will not see the image.
+    PiKVM does not perform any downscaling.

+* At the same time, PiKVM will try to show at least something than nothing.
+    If the input signal has a resolution of 1920x1200, and the display supports only 1920x1080, the image will be shown but cropped from the bottom so that you at least have the opportunity to adjust the image parameters of the host.

 * Audio is not supported at the moment.